core-wg/yang-cbor/draft-veillette-core-cool-library-latest.md

               but does not implement any protocol accessible objects from this revision.

-              Multiple module entries for the same module id MAY exist.
+              Multiple module entries for the same module MAY exist.
 This can occur if multiple modules import the same module, but specify different revision-dates in the import statements.";